-Source: IRS, Fidelity Capital Markets; April 11, 2023
+Source: IRS, Fidelity Capital Markets; April 9, 2024

-New York's wealth and large economy have enabled it to support a large debt burden, although in relation to personal income, debt declined from 2009 to 2019, with a nascent uptrend beginning in 2020.
-Total net tax supported debt (NTSD) of \$77 billion is second highest among states and represents 5.0% of personal income, compared to the median for US states of 2.1%.
+New York's wealth and large economy have enabled it to support a large debt burden, although in relation to personal income, debt declined since 2009.
+Total net tax supported debt (NTSD) of \$70 billion is second highest among states and represents 4.7% of personal income, compared to the median for US states of 3.2%.
 The state's NTSD is also sixth highest per capita.
 The New York State pension system has had a history of maintaining strong funding levels.
-The state's adjusted net pension liability (ANPL) of \$37 billion, as calculated by Moody's, ranks the state 35th as a percentage of personal income and 32nd per capita.
-However, New York's Other Post-employment Benefit (OPEB) liability is quite large at \$57 billion and represents 3.8% of personal income.
+The state's adjusted net pension liability (ANPL) of \$30 billion, as calculated by Moody's, ranks the state 40th as a percentage of personal income and 35th per capita.
+However, New York's Other Post-employment Benefit (OPEB) liability is quite large at \$44 billion and represents 2.9% of personal income.

 One measure of a state's financial flexibility is its unrestricted reserves, or the unassigned balance in its general fund plus any committed 'rainy day' fund reserves.
-At fiscal year end 2022, New York had an unassigned general fund balance of zero, in the middle of where it has been over the past 5 years, between -\$1 billion and +\$1 billion.
-However, the state ended the fiscal year with a healthy committed rainy-day reserve of \$1.9 billion.
+At fiscal year end 2023, New York had an unassigned general fund balance of zero, in the middle of where it has been over the past six years, between -\$1 billion and +\$1 billion.
+However, the state ended the fiscal year with a healthy committed rainy-day reserve of \$6.2 billion.
 The state has a policy of maintaining budget stabilization reserves at approximately 2% of revenues.
-While total reserves may be negative from time-to-time, and indicate a lack of flexibility, much of the reported negative position is on a fullyaccrued GAAP basis and typically is not in need of immediate remedy.
+While total reserves may be negative from time-to-time, and indicate a lack of flexibility, much of the reported negative position is on a fully-accrued GAAP basis and typically is not in need of immediate remedy.
 In terms of immediate liquidity, budget stabilization reserves have been a consistent, albeit moderate source of support, having remained stable for more than ten years.
 The chart on the following page illustrates the trend in the state's NTSD and unassigned general fund reserve levels.

-Source: State of New York, Moody's, Fidelity Capital Markets; April 11, 2023
+Source: State of New York, Moody's, Fidelity Capital Markets; April 9, 2024